How to Choose the Right MRI Wheelchair for Your Facility

 • Durable and easy to sanitize: Frequent use in critical settings demands robust materials that are easy to clean.

-MRI Safe Wheelchairs for Intensive Care Units (ICU)
+MR Safe Wheelchairs for Intensive Care Units (ICU)

-• Compatibility with patient monitoring equipment: ICU patients may require wheelchairs that seamlessly integrate with IV poles or oxygen tanks.
+• Compatibility with essential patient monitoring equipment: ICU patients may require wheelchairs that seamlessly integrate with IV poles or oxygen tanks.

 • Smooth transitions for critically ill patients: A sturdy, yet soft, design is crucial for moving fragile individuals.

-MRI Wheelchairs for Outpatient Settings
+MR Safe Wheelchairs for Outpatient Settings

 • Comfort and ease of use: Patients undergoing outpatient diagnostic scans may value comfort over prolonged periods of waiting.